magmasource/MAGMA/README.md

 This repository is a fork of the **MAGMA** branch of Mark Ghiorso's **[xMELTS](https://gitlab.com/ENKI-portal/xMELTS)** repository on GitLab.
 It is maintained by Paula Antoshechkina and includes edits made for the [MAGMA@Caltech](magmasource.caltech.edu) effort (including early work on [MELTS for MATLAB](https://ui.adsabs.harvard.edu/abs/2018AGUFMED44B..23A%2F/abstract)) and for the [Magma Chamber Simulator](https://mcs.geol.ucsb.edu/) ([MCS](https://mcs.geol.ucsb.edu/)).
 Melts-batch executables for MacOS, Windows and Linux, like those used by the MCS, can be found in the MCS-Melts-batch and Linux-Melts-batch directories.

 In this repository the original standalone rhyolite-MELTS (v 1.0.2, 1.1.x, 1.2.x) and pMELTS (v 5.6.1) graphical user interface (GUI) is replaced by Einari Suikkanen's easyMelts software, which has the same capabilities - plus working plots - in a modern and easy-to-use package.

 For additional documentation on the original GUI, visit the [MELTS website](http://melts.ofm-research.org/index.html).
 There you can find preconfigured executables for MacOS and Ubuntu platforms (though your mileage may vary, especially with the Linux ones).

+## Downloading and running the software (MacOS, Linux or Windows) ##

+easyMelts will be posted here soon, but in the meantime it can be downloaded from the [MAGMA Source GitList server](https://magmasource.caltech.edu/gitlist/easyMelts.git/).
+No installation is requied (though it helps to put the easyMelts executable somewhere in your path).
+For instructions on how to run the software see the README.

+Melts-batch will also be formally released, with version numbers, soon.
+In the meantime, it should be possible to run the binaries in the MCS-Melts-batch and Linux-Melts-batch folders as-is.
+Download the Melts-batch.zip file or Melts-batch.exe.zip file and make sure to expand it.

+From the next release, it is possible that you will need to install the Xcode tools so that the library that parses the XMl files (libxml2) is available.
+If you have Xcode installed, and it is up to date, this should work.
+If you do not have Xcode you do not need to install it, and you probably don't want to as it is huge(~10 GB)!
+Instead install just the Command Line Tools, which are < 1 GB.
+If you have Homebrew, then the Command Line Tools should already be installed.
+Otherwise see [Install Xcode Command Line Tools](https://mac.install.guide/commandlinetools/4.html).

 ## Building the software (MacOS, Linux or Windows) ##